Buy-Sell Agreements: Using Life Insurance to Fund Your Exit Strategy

-Buy-sell agreements are part of Stage 2.
-They help you protect your interest in your business by giving you the means to buy out the business to transfer ownership when a partner exits.
+A Buyout agreement is part of Stage 2.
+They help you protect your interest by giving you the means to pay the buyout price and maintain control when a co-owner exits.

-If you utilize a Specially Designed Whole Life Insurance Policy, your Buy-Sell Agreement can be a tool for Privatized Banking.
+If you utilize a Specially Designed Whole Life Policy, your Buy-Sell Agreement can be a tool for Infinite Banking.

-And this protection also touches Unique Ability Investing, because you’re securing the value of your business as one of your greatest assets.
+And this protection also touches Unique Ability Investing, because you’re securing the market value of your company as one of your greatest assets.

-Why Should I Plan for How I’ll Exit My Business?
+Why Should I Plan for How I’ll Exit?